langchain-ai/langchainjs/README.md

 As an open source project in a rapidly developing field, we are extremely open to contributions, whether it be in the form of a new feature, improved infra, or better documentation.

 Check out [our contributing guidelines](CONTRIBUTING.md) for instructions on how to contribute.

+Please report any security issues or concerns following our [security guidelines](SECURITY.md).